kirkstrobeck/stash/style-guide/no-as.md

 ## Why?

 1. The TypeScript compiler knows best.
-If I handed you a `cat as Dog`, I’m pretty sure you would know it’s still a cat; In other words, we don’t know best, but TypeScript does and with programmatic accuracy
+If I handed you a `cat as Dog`, it’s still a cat; In other words, we don’t know best, but TypeScript does and with programmatic accuracy

-1. It might seem like a gentle type change, but you are actually forcefully overriding the compiler
+1. It might seem like a gentle type change, but it’s actually forcefully overriding the compiler

-1. Since you’re overriding the compiler, places where we use `as` are some of the most likely places we’ll find bugs in the future; Hard to find bugs, too, because the compiler can’t help us
+1. Since it’s overriding the compiler, places where we use `as` are some of the most likely places we’ll find bugs in the future; Hard to find bugs, too, because the compiler can’t help us

 ## Notes